 Generate and manage API keys

 Create an API key in the Developers section, copy it once at creation, then rename, rotate or delete keys.
-Keys are shared across your whole organization.
+You can have up to 10 keys, shared across your whole organization.

 API keys let your own systems connect to VerifyPDF.
 You manage them in the dashboard under Developers.
 This article shows you how to create a key and keep your keys tidy.